Frequently Asked Questions

 We are based outside the U.S. Can we apply to the $200K Challenge?

 Yes, the $200K Challenge is a global competition.
 International applicants are welcomed and are encouraged to apply.

 I entered previously but didn’t receive an award.
 Should I enter again?

 Yes, you should apply again as long as the proposal isn’t identical.
 The needs of the industry and sponsor interests are constantly evolving and can change from year to year.
 Any updates that took place over the past year should be highlighted in your application.

 What are the key dates I should be aware of?

-• Friday, March 4th-22nd: Coaching sessions for finalists
+• Wednesday, March 8th-21st: Coaching sessions for finalists

-• Tuesday, March 22nd: Finalist Pitch Competition at UMass Lowell
+• Wednesday, March 22nd: Finalist Pitch-off and Awards Announcement Event at UMass Lowell.

 If I’m not selected as a finalist, will I receive a written explanation?